Health · Food · Parenting · Beauty · Home

 Why We Hesitate to Thrift

-In the Indian context, thrifting has long carried a shadow of social stigma.
-For generations, we’ve associated “new” with “respectable” and “used” with “charity.”
-Wearing hand-me-downs was often considered a sign of financial struggle, something to be outgrown when one could afford “better.”
+Though in the olden days we would often wear hand me downs from elder siblings somewhere down the line thrifting started carrying the shadow of social stigma.
+We started associating “new” with “respectable” and “used” with “charity.”
+For the next generation,wearing hand-me-downs became a sign of financial struggle, something to be outgrown when one could afford ‘new’ or “better.”

 But this mindset misses the point.
 Thrifting is no more about deprivation — it’s about discovery, creativity, giving beautiful things a second chance.
 Yet our culture, with its love for “first-use” and “brand-new”, often keeps people from admitting they thrift at all.